-Spelling errors should be identified and words to be corrected written out by the teacher for the child to practise.
-Select between three to five spellings for practise, based on the pupil's age and ability.
+Spelling errors should be identified and words to be corrected written out by the teacher for the child to learn.
+Select between three to five spellings for the children to write in their spelling books, based on the pupil's age and ability.
 Choose words that are most frequently used.